-Depreciation expense was \$8,256, \$7,613, and \$7,183 for the years ended December 31, 2019, 2018 and 2017, respectively.
+Depreciation expense was \$8,806, \$8,256, and \$7,613 for the years ended December 31, 2020, 2019 and 2018, respectively.
+The estimated useful lives of leasehold improvements is the shorter of the remainder of the lease term and twelve years.

 Expenditures for renewals and improvements that significantly add to the productive capacity or extend the useful life of an asset are capitalized.
 Expenditures for maintenance and repairs are charged to operations when incurred.
-Repairs and maintenance expenses amounted to \$6,256, \$6,032 and \$5,222 for the years ended December 31, 2019, 2018 and 2017, respectively.
+Repairs and maintenance expenses amounted to \$6,089, \$6,256 and \$6,032 for the years ended December 31, 2020, 2019 and 2018, respectively.
 When assets are sold or retired, the cost of the asset and the related accumulated depreciation are eliminated from the accounts and any gain or loss is recognized in results of operations.